Huge List of Ways to Reduce Your Plastic Consumption and Waste

 Well the same concept applies to plastic.
-Back in the good ole’ days life without plastic and ridiculous amounts of was just life.
+Back in the good ole’ days life without plastic and ridiculous amounts of waste was just life.
 These days though it seems like literally everything comes with some type of plastic.
 I can’t imagine why people are getting sick and marine life is dying.

 You heard the sarcasm there right?

 This is definitely a problem but what’s a person to do?
 Like I said plastic comes with everything and as much as I’d like to say this is a completely self sufficient homestead, it ain’t.
 We still buy stuff all the time and the idea of trying to quit plastic is super overwhelming.